 Take advantage of discounts

-There are a variety of discounts 19-year-old drivers can take advantage of.
-Some of which include:
+There are a variety of discounts 19-year-old drivers may be able to take advantage of.
+Some of the most common offered by many carriers include:

 - Good student